pirovc/genome_updater/README.md

 	Default: ""

 Taxonomy options:
- -M Taxonomy. gtdb keeps only assemblies in GTDB (R207). ncbi keeps only latest assemblies (version_status).
+ -M Taxonomy. gtdb keeps only assemblies in GTDB (latest). ncbi keeps only latest assemblies (version_status).
 	[ncbi, gtdb]
 	Default: "ncbi"
  -A Keep a limited number of assemblies for each selected taxa (leaf nodes).
 0 for all.